acheong08/ChatGPT/README.md

 <br>

 > ### Dunno why you scrolled down so far.
 Here's something if you're really that bored: https://www.buymeacoffee.com/acheong08
 > (Not recommended.
-No benefits since I make everything open source)
+No benefits since I make everything open source.)
+> * I mean if you do have some money to waste, why not haha